FUSED-Wind/fusedwind/README.md

 First install OpenMDAO development from their [repository](https://github.com/OpenMDAO/OpenMDAO-Framework) and activate its virtual environment.

+Then run the following commands to download and install FUSED-Wind

     $ git clone https://github.com/FUSED-Wind/fusedwind.git
     $ cd fusedwind
     $ plugin install